MDNA World Tour (album): Development and release

 According to Entertainment Weekly, MDNA World Tour shed light on the impact Madonna has had on the younger generation of artists, dancers, and general fans "who refuse to conform for conformity's sake".
 Tull took the best moments from the 88 different concerts of the tour, to create a cohesive documentary.
 He recalled that there were numerous footage available from the tour and they had to find the "perfect" shot for Madonna.
 He gave an example that the performance of "Like a Prayer" had cuts from 50 countries alone.
 "It was really intense.
 I think I looked down one day and I was like, 'Oh, my fingers are about to fall off'.
 But it was worth it", Tull concluded.
 A preview for the DVD was first shown at the Billboard Music Awards and another preview was released in June 2013, showing the singer performing "Give Me All Your Luvin'" on the tour, the lead single from MDNA.
 Another video showed Madonna auditioning for the dancers, while singing an acoustic version of her 2001 single, "Don't Tell Me".

 A television broadcast of the concert, titled Madonna: The MDNA Tour, aired on Epix in the United States on June 22, 2013.
-The concert premiered at 8 p.m.
+The concert premiered at 8 pm.
 EST on Epix's TV network and online at EpixHD.com and on Epix apps.
 On June 18, the concert special had a world premiere screening at the Paris Theater, in New York City, with Madonna attending the event in a press conference with the media, celebrities, and fans.
 A contest was released just for US residents, who had the chance to win two invitations for the special event.
 The singer wore a black tuxedo and a top hat to the premiere, the ensemble being a tribute to actress Marlene Dietrich and her similar attire in the 1930 film, Morocco.
 The singer had a Q&A session and also showed a trailer of her secretprojectrevolution film with photographer Steven Klein.